wp-plugins/wp-spreadplugin/readme.txt

 == Changelog ==

+= 1.9.4 =
+Click on zoom image doesn't open a separate window anymore.
+The article description is now displayed in a modal window on the website.

 = 1.9.3 =
-* Edit for articles added, if you have a designer shop.
+Edit for articles added, if you have a designer shop.
 Activate by changing shop_designershop="0" to shop_designershop="[DESIGNERSHOPID]".

 = 1.9.2 =
 * Bugfix: JS script took each form to submit an article to the basket :)